Skyrim07/SKCell/docs/README.md

     <br>v1.0.1
     - Fixed issues with saving assets in SKLocalizationCenter
     - Removed templates in SKLocalizationCenter
-    - Removed some json-related functions in CommonUtils
+    - Removed some json-related functions in SKUtils

 <b>v0.15.x</b>
 2023.11